apache/druid/docs/querying/aggregations.md

 -  in the ingestion spec during ingestion to summarize data before it enters Apache Druid.
 -  at query time to summarize result data.

-The following sections list the types of aggregations available at ingestion and query time.
+The following sections list the available aggregate functions.
+Unless otherwise noted, aggregations are available at both ingestion and query time.

 ### Count aggregator